 4. Protect Your Hair From the Heat

-5. Try Switching to a Silk Pillowcase to Prevent Frizz
+5. Switch to a Silk Pillowcase to Prevent Frizz

-Update About OOPS COLOR REMOVER: I have used it several more times since this post with excellent results removing unwanted color!
+Update About Color Oops COLOR REMOVER: I have used it several more times since this post with excellent results removing unwanted color!

 Like me and need to rid yourself of some hair color drama?
-I buy mine on Amazon for the free shipping:
+I buy mine on Amazon so I get free shipping:

 FAQs About Color Oops